stromtutorial/stromtutorial.github.io/steps/step-19/01-modifying-treeupdater.md

 {{ page.description | markdownify }}
 {% endcomment %}

-We will need to make two modifications to the `TreeUpdater` class.
-First, we will move the `calcLogTopologyPrior` function to `Updater` because there will soon be more than one class that needs to calculate the tree topology prior.
-Begin by removing the line shown commented out below and (not shown) remove the body of the `calcLogTopologyPrior` member function from {% indexfile tree_updater.hpp %}.
+We will need to make one modification to the `TreeUpdater` class.
+Specificaly, we need to provide a special case proposal for the case in which the current tree is the star tree.
+The star tree (only one internal node) is a special case because it does not contain a 3-edge segment to modify.
+In the case of the star tree, we will simply adjust two randomly-chosen edge proportions.
+Add the highlighted `starTreeMove` function prototype as well as the `_star_tree_move` data member to the class declaration
 ~~~~~~
-{{ "steps/step-19/src/tree_updater.hpp" | polcodesnippet:"start-end_class_declaration","a,b,c" }}
+{{ "steps/step-19/src/tree_updater.hpp" | polcodesnippet:"begin_class_declaration-end_class_declaration","a,b" }}
 ~~~~~~
 {:.cpp}

-Second, we will need to provide a special case proposal for the case in which the current tree is the star tree.
-The star tree (only one internal node) is a special case because it does not contain a 3-edge segment to modify.
-In the case of the star tree, we will simply adjust two randomly-chosen edge proportions.
-Add the highlighted `starTreeMove` function prototype as well as the `_star_tree_move` data member to the class declaration (shown above) and add the following function body to {% indexfile tree_updater.hpp %}.
+Now add the following function body to {% indexfile tree_updater.hpp %}.
 ~~~~~~
 {{ "steps/step-19/src/tree_updater.hpp" | polcodesnippet:"begin_starTreeMove-end_starTreeMove","" }}
 ~~~~~~